SandroReia/LandscapesData/AdaptiveWalks_Codes/Readme.md

-The code Adaptivewalk-random-hsp90.cpp generates random adaptive walks in the Hsp90 landscape.
+1)The code Adaptivewalk-random-hsp90.cpp generates random adaptive walks in the Hsp90 landscape.

 As output one has estimates for mean walk length, predictability, mean path divergence, accessibility for each local optimum; and finally fitness values of those local optima.